 The build also includes a cutout for ’s volume rockers on the back of the phone, so you can still adjust the sound while using it.
 There’s another cutout for the speaker, so nothing gets muffled while checking out a game or virtual reality app.

-Along with the VR gear you also get a free code for RoboBliteration, an Android game designed exclusively for playing with virtual reality headsets.
+ong with the VR gear you also get a free code for RoboBliteration, an Android game designed exclusively for playing with virtual reality headsets.

 says the promotion should roll out throughout February, so keep an eye out for it at your favorite carrier.

-Why this matters: LG is the chief Korean competitor to Samsung, which has been going all-out with its own Gear VR headset.
+y this matters: is the chief Korean competitor to Samsung, which has been going all-out with its own Gear VR headset.
 It’s unclear if this represents a more direct push into virtual reality or a one-off promotion to clear out some inventory before the G4 hits the scene.
 Either way, it’s worth watching if decides to sell its headset directly or builds another model for use with additional devices.